CodingCellist/UoStA-Module-Vis-2019/README.md

 - [x] Populate database with BL requisites
 - [x] Very basic server
 - [x] Initial network visualisation
-- [ ] Highlight paths on mouseover
+- [x] Highlight paths on mouseover
+- [ ] Fix highlighting (currently only does 2 levels, not all)
+- [ ] Make path-calculation server-side
 - [ ] Change circles to rects
 - [ ] Add labels (rects --> "textboxes")
 - [ ] Modify the links to match edges of boxes?